-Everyone at WeWorld-GVC, regardless of their status has the responsibility in the implementation of the PSEAH Policy, based on the principles outlined in this document, and according to his/her role within the Organisation.
+Everyone at WeWorld, regardless of their status has the responsibility in the implementation of the PSEAH Policy, based on the principles outlined in this document, and according to his/her role within the Organisation.

 The implementation of safeguarding standards, and compliance with this Policy is monitored on an ongoing basis.
 Feedback from staff, as well as communities and stakeholders is highly encouraged in order to improve procedures.
-WeWorld-GVC Foundation also provides an internal channel, within the Quality & Control Unit, for improvements of this reporting the policy in the following email: compliance.officer@weworld.it.
-The Quality & Control Unit has the duty to always inform the Supervisory Body.
+WeWorld Foundation also provides an internal channel for reporting, managed by the Quality, Legal & Compliance, for reporting the improvements of this policy.

-This Policy is subject to review on a regular basis, at least once every five years by the Board.
+This Policy is subject to review on a regular basis, at least once every five years by the Board of Directors.